 JOHNSTON, Charles.
-Ballykilbeg, Down County 17.2.1867 — 16.10.1931.
+Ballykilbeg, Down County 17.2.1867 — New York 16.10.1931.
 Irish Theosophist, Author and Translator of Sanskrit Literature in the U.S.A.
-Son of a M.P. for Belfast, educated in Derby, England, and at Dublin University.
+Son of William J., M.P. for Belfast, and Georgiana Barbara Hay.
+Educated in Derby, England, and at Dublin University.
 In 1886 joined I.C.S., in 1888-90 served in Bombay, Madras, Calcutta and Allahabad.
-In 1890 had to resign because of an illness, returned to Europe, travelled there several years in the Netherlands, Belgium, Germany, Russia, Austria and France, and in 1896 moved to the U.S.A.
+In 1890 had to resign because of malaria, returned to Europe, travelled there several years in the Netherlands, Belgium, Germany, Russia, Austria and France, and in 1896 moved to the U.S.A.
 Lived in New York, in 1903 naturalized as U.S. citizen.
 From 1908 Special Lecturer in Political Science at University of Wisconsin.
-In 1888 married Vera Vladimirovna de Zhelihovsky (1864-1923) the niece of H. P. Blavatsky.
+In 1888 married Vera Vladimirovna de Zhelihovsky (1864-1923), the niece of H. P. Blavatsky.

 CJ was a professional author, who always kept his early interest in India, especially in Indian philosophy.
 He was also known as translator of Russian literature.
 Early friend of W. B. Yeats and G. W. Russell, Theosophist from 1885.

 Publications: Useful Sanskrit nouns and verbs in English letters.
 4+30 p.
 L. 1892.

 – From the Upanishads.
 22+60 p.
 Portland, Maine 1896; “Indian belief in pre-natal existence”, Academy March 5, 1892, 233ff.; “Studies in the Vedānta”, Calcutta Review 104, 1897, 277-303; and a few further articles on Indian philosophy.